gabriel-alves-p/noughts-n-crosses/README.md

 - **get_moves** For the easy game mode, the computer looks at the game's available moves and randomly chooses one.

 ### UserPlayer
 A User Player represents the human player.
-It is an extension of the BasePlayer.
+It is an extension of the BasePlayer class.

 #### Properties
 - **tag** The symbol to represent the human player, set to 'X' when the game is initialized.